 If you want a vintage Strat pickup that is extra hot, these are seriously worth considering.

 It’s hard to believe that Fender Texas Specials just celebrated their 20th anniversary.
-They first made their debut in January 1992 as the stock pickups in the Stevie Ray Vaughan Stratocaster.
-Not too long after, they became available as a standalone product.
-SInce then, they have become quite popular.
+They made their debut in January 1992 as the stock pickups in the Stevie Ray Vaughan Stratocaster.
+Not too long after, Fender Texas Special Stratocasters became available as standalone products.
+Since then, they have become quite popular.

 Guitar pickups that transformed both my playing and my tone.

 This is a celebration of my favorite guitar pickups.
 The title may seem a bit much, but it is true; these pickups absolutely changed my playing style as well as my tone.
 I am a bit of a pickup nut.
 At one point I owned over 100 different pickups, but had only about a dozen or so in a guitar.
 This is a pretty clear indication of obsessive compulsive disorder.
 But, at the same time, there are many worse ways of spending one’s time and money.

 Continue reading “Guitar Pickups That Changed My Life”

 If you're thinking of buying your first Fender Stat, here are a few helpful tips.

 Buying a Stratocaster: We have good news and bad news.